-MSCM does not receive Client referrals from a broker dealer or third party.
+MSCM does not receive Client referrals from broker dealers for which it executes client transactions.
 Thus, MSCM does not have an incentive to select or recommend a Custodian or broker dealer based upon its interest in receiving Client referrals.

 3. Directed Brokerage